Sebastian-Barrett/sebsite/CNC.md

 ---

 # CNC milling
 Learning to CNC mill was an excellent skill because it is able to make a wide variety of very strong parts.
 My [puzzle box](/sebsite/puzzlebox) and [my game](/sebsite/game) both use CNC.
+CNC milling works by using a computer to push a fast spinning mill bit (like a drill bit) into wood, plastic or metal to carve out the desired shape.
+[This article](https://all3dp.com/2/what-is-cnc-milling-simply-explained/) gives more detail.

+The basic steps are:
+1. Make a model
+2. Chose tools
+3. Create a cam path
+4. Generate G-code
+5. Set up the stock in the mill
+6. Mill and hope

 ## Marble run
 <div class="clearfix">